powerman/alpine-runit-volume/README.md

   - generate random UID/GID between 10000 and 42767 (inclusive)
 - ensure root directory of data volume belongs to user "app"
   - default path for data volume is `/data`
-- change current directory to root directory of data volume
-- run your command as user "app" to initialize/migrate data before starting other processes (if you'll provide such command)
 - run `CMD`

 ## Alternatives